-MCALLISTER: So we actually run an annual Arctic operation called Arctic Shields.
-We've been running that for about eight years now, where I press forward helicopters and ships and people on land to be able to carry out Coast Guard missions when there's open water or icecongested, but not totally ice-covered water.
-So we actually have a fair amount of experience doing that.
-So I forward, as an example this last summer, I put about 25 people and two helicopters in Kotzebue and they conduct search and rescue missions throughout the region.
+Adm.
+MCALLISTER.
+We actually run an annual Arctic operation called Arctic Shields.
+We've been running that for about eight years now, where I press forward helicopters and ships and people on land to be able to carry out Coast Guard missions when there's open water or ice-congested, but not totally ice-covered water.
+We actually have a fair amount of experience doing that.
+As an example this last summer, I put about 25 people and 2 helicopters in Kotzebue and they conduct search and rescue missions throughout the region.